Alcohol Sales Training - Bangor Public Health Skip to Content

 To register for a class, contact us.

-TIPS is one of several certified seller/server training programs of the Bureau of Alcoholic Beverages and Lottery Operations.
+RBS is one of several seller/server training programs certified by the Maine Bureau of Alcoholic Beverages and Lottery Operations.
 For a complete list of certified training programs in the State of Maine, including BABLO’s online course, please visit https://www.maine.gov/dafs/bablo/liquor-licensing/certified-training-programs.

-The City of Bangor has recently passed an ordinance that requires on-premise establishments to participate in a State of Maine approved alcohol sales training program.
-TIPS is one approved program, but as referenced above, other training programs are available.
+The City of Bangor has an ordinance that requires on-premise establishments to participate in a State of Maine approved alcohol sales training program.
+Our RBS classes are approved, but other training programs are available, too.
 If you have questions about the ordinance, please contact the City of Bangor’s City Clerk.

 Certification Process